-A review of the last two Annual Security Reports (covering years 2014 and 2015) as well as the statistics from Campus Safety Incident Reports for 2014 and 2015, relevant documentation from Human Resources, Student Affairs, and Risk Management indicate that there were only one (1) violation related to drug use, which resulted in disciplinary action, There were no violations for alcohol abuse or infractions.
+A review of the last two Annual Security Reports (covering years 2016 and 2017) as well as the statistics from Campus Safety Incident Reports for 2016 and 2017, relevant documentation from Human Resources, Student Affairs, and Risk Management indicate that there were no violations related to drug use.
+There were no violations for alcohol abuse or infractions.
 There are no known or reported cases of death associated with either alcohol or drug abuse as they may relate to any SCU community members.
-There have been allegations of use of Adderall on campus, which the committee is actively addressing.
 SCU has no on or off campus student housing which may potentially contribute to the low occurrences of alcohol or drug related instances.